matwilso/matwilso.github.io/_posts/learned-sims.md

 This junction represents an exciting frontier in technology and a unique set of challenges to grapple with.
 -->

-Robots are at an interesting intersection between engineered system and embodied intelligence.
+Robots are at an interesting intersection between being an engineered system and an embodied intelligence.
 We have fairly well-established practices for designing and building highly reliable engineered systems, but we are actively figuring out how to develop flexible intelligent systems that learn from experience *and* that reach the same levels of safety and reliability.
 This combination represents a unique set of challenges and an exciting frontier in technology today.

-Simulation is actually one well-established tool in both domains of engineering and skill acquisition---it's been used to [design complex][defenseone] [fighter jets][popmech] and to [teach the human pilots][flightsim] that fly them, for example.
+Simulation is actually one well-established tool in both domains of engineering, and skill acquisition---it's been used to [design complex][defenseone] [fighter jets][popmech] and to [teach the human pilots][flightsim] that fly them, for example.
 It's also used universally in robotics for debugging, evaluation, and (sometimes) training, to make development safer and cheaper, and to induce scenarios that are otherwise impossible or too dangerous to prep for.

-Simulation, thus, seems likely to play a key role in the future of robotics.
+Simulation is going to play a key role in the future of robotics.
 As our systems become capable of handling increasingly complex and varied settings, however, our simulators must become increasingly complex and varied to remain useful.
 And I believe we are going to hit a wall with traditional simulator development---a wall